BrendelGroup/SRAssembler/INSTALL.md

 ```

 ## Finally
-Go to the _demo_ directory and study and execute the _xtest_ script.
+Go to the _demo_ directory and examine and execute the _xtest_ script.